 What type of valve surgery you have depends on your individual situation.
 For example, some people with aortic valve disease may not be candidates for traditional open-heart surgery due to other health problems, such as lung or kidney disease, that would make the procedure too risky.
 Your health care provider will explain the benefits and risks of each option.

-In aortic valve regurgitation, the aortic valve doesn't close properly, causing blood to leak backward into the left ventricle.
+In aortic valve regurgitation, the aortic valve doesn't close properly, causing blood to leak backward into the lower left heart chamber (left ventricle).

-Aortic valve repair and aortic valve replacement surgery risks vary depending on your health, the type of procedure and the expertise of your health care team.
-To minimize potential risk, aortic valve surgery should generally be performed at a center with a multidisciplinary heart team experienced in these procedures and that performs high volumes of aortic valve surgeries.
+To reduce potential risks, aortic valve surgery should generally be done at a center with a multidisciplinary heart team that is experienced in such procedures and does many aortic valve surgeries.

-Risks associated with aortic valve repair and aortic valve replacement surgery may include:
+Potential risks associated with aortic valve repair and aortic valve replacement surgery may include:

-Before surgery to have your aortic valve repaired or replaced, your doctor and treatment team will explain to you what to expect before, during and after the surgery and potential risks of the surgery.
+Before surgery to have your aortic valve repaired or replaced, your health care providers will explain to you what to expect before, during and after the surgery and the potential risks of the surgery.

-Before being admitted to the hospital for your surgery, talk to your caregivers about your hospital stay and discuss any help you may need when you return home.
+Before being admitted to the hospital for your heart valve surgery, talk to your caregivers about your upcoming hospital stay.
+Discuss any help you may need when you return home.

-Talk to your doctor about:
+Talk to your health care provider about:

-Your treatment team may recommend that you bring several items to the hospital including:
+Your health care providers may recommend that you bring several items to the hospital including:

 During surgery, avoid wearing:

-For most aortic valve repair and aortic valve replacement procedures, you'll receive medications that put you in a sleep-like state (general anesthesia) so you won't feel any pain, and you'll be unconscious during the surgery.
+For most valve repair and replacement procedures, you'll receive medications that put you in a sleep-like state (general anesthesia) so you won't feel any pain during the surgery.

-You'll also be connected to a heart-lung bypass machine, which keeps blood moving through your body during the procedure.
+You may be connected to a heart-lung bypass machine.
+The machine keeps blood moving through the body during the heart valve surgery.

-Aortic valve repair is usually performed through traditional open-heart surgery and opening of the chest bone (sternotomy).
-Doctors wire the bone back together after the procedure to prevent movement and aid in healing.
+Aortic valve repair is usually done with open-heart surgery and by opening the chest bone (sternotomy).
+Surgeons wire the bone back together after the procedure to prevent movement and aid in healing.

 Aortic valve repair procedures may involve several different types of repair, including:

-During balloon valvuloplasty, your doctor inserts a thin, hollow tube (catheter) in a blood vessel, usually in your groin, and threads it to your heart.
-The catheter has a balloon at its tip that can be inflated to help stretch the narrowed aortic valve and then deflated for removal.
+During balloon valvuloplasty, a surgeon inserts a thin, hollow tube (catheter) into a blood vessel, usually in the groin, and threads it to the heart.
+A balloon on the tip of the catheter is inflated, which widens the narrowed valve.

 Balloon valvuloplasty is often used to treat infants and children with aortic valve stenosis.
-However, the valve tends to narrow again in adults who have had the procedure, so it's usually only performed in adults who are too ill for surgery or who are waiting for a valve replacement.
+However, the valve tends to narrow again in adults who have had the procedure, so it's usually only done in adults who are too ill for surgery or who are waiting for a valve replacement.
 You may need additional procedures to treat the narrowed valve over time.

 Some replacement heart valves may begin to leak or not work as well over time.
-These issues can be fixed using surgery or a catheter procedure to perform aortic valve repair by inserting a plug or device to fix a leaking replacement heart valve.
+Surgery or a catheter procedure may be done to repair or plug a leaking replacement heart valve.

 If the aortic valve can't be repaired, surgery may be needed to replace the valve.
-In this procedure, your doctor removes the aortic valve and replaces it with a mechanical valve or a valve made from cow, pig or human heart tissue (valve).
-Another type of biological tissue valve replacement that uses your own pulmonary valve is sometimes possible.
+In this procedure, a surgeon removes the aortic valve and replaces it with a mechanical valve or a valve made from cow, pig or human heart tissue (biological tissue valve).
+Another type of biological tissue valve replacement that uses your own lung (pulmonary) valve is sometimes possible.

-If you have a mechanical valve, you'll need to take blood-thinning medications for the rest of your life to prevent blood clots.
+If you have a mechanical valve, you'll need to take blood-thinning medications for life to prevent blood clots.
 Biological valves often eventually need to be replaced, as they break down (degenerate) over time.
-Together, you and your health care providers should discuss the risks and benefits of each type of valve and discuss which valve may be appropriate for you.
+Together, you and your health care providers should discuss the risks and benefits of each type of valve to choose the one that's best for you.

-Aortic valve replacement surgery may be performed through traditional open-heart surgery or minimally invasive methods, which involve smaller incisions than those used in open-heart surgery.
-Transcatheter aortic valve replacement (TAVR) is another type of minimally invasive aortic valve replacement that has a nonsurgical approach.
+Aortic valve replacement may be done using open-heart surgery or minimally invasive methods, which involve smaller incisions than those used in open-heart surgery.
+Transcatheter aortic valve replacement (TAVR) is a type of minimally invasive aortic valve replacement.
 It is also sometimes called transcatheter aortic valve implantation (TAVI).

-But minimally invasive aortic valve replacement is less common because not all situations are best addressed by this method of access to the damaged valve.
-When performed by experienced surgeons and centers, the results are similar to those with traditional open-heart surgery.
+When minimally invasive aortic valve replacement is done by experienced surgeons and centers, the results are like those with traditional open-heart surgery.

-If you had open-heart surgery, you'll generally spend a day or more in the intensive care unit (ICU).
-You'll be given oxygen, fluids, nutrition and medications through intravenous (IV) lines.
+You'll be given fluids, nutrition and medications through intravenous (IV) lines.
 Other tubes will drain urine from your bladder and drain fluid and blood from your heart and chest.
 You may be given oxygen.

-After the ICU, you'll be moved to a regular hospital room for several days.
+After your stay in the ICU, you'll be moved to a regular hospital room for several days.
 The time you spend in the ICU and hospital can vary, depending on your condition and procedure.

-During your hospital stay, your treatment team will:
+During your hospital stay, your care providers will:

 Recovery time depends on your procedure, overall health before the procedure and any complications.

-Your doctor may advise you to avoid driving a car or lifting anything more than 10 pounds for several weeks.
-Your doctor will discuss with you when you can return to normal activities.
+Your health care provider may tell you to avoid driving a car or lifting anything heavier than 10 pounds for several weeks.

 In a mechanical valve replacement, a mechanical valve replaces the damaged valve.

-After aortic valve repair or aortic valve replacement surgery, you may eventually be able to return to daily activities, such as working, driving and exercise.
+After aortic valve repair or replacement surgery, your health care provider can tell you when you can return to daily activities, such as working, driving and exercise.

-Your doctor may recommend that you participate in cardiac rehabilitation — a program of education and exercise designed to help you improve your health and help you recover after heart surgery.
+Your health care provider may also suggest enrolling in a program of education and exercise — called cardiac rehabilitation — to improve your overall health and help you recover after aortic valve surgery.